andyddavis/SIGs/Readme.txt

 Note: Currently, the computation of df is extremely computational expensive!!!

 In this simulation, we initialize at particles at n^2 nodes whose velocities follow a 2D Gaussian distribution.
 Mean: [0,0]  Variance: 2D identity matrix
+If you wish to change the vector field of the gyre go to the part:

+def external_velocity(self, x, y)

+and the change the return value, which is a function of x and y.